Seems Like Old Times (film): Plot

-The next day Nick decides he wants to go after the guys who did this to him.
-After some comically close run-ins with the police, Ira, and her feisty maid, Aurora De La Hoya (Yvonne Wilder), Glenda manages to keep anyone from knowing Nick was there.
-He later robs Glenda of her car but then reappears over her garage, and another confrontation ensues between Ira and Glenda.
+The next day Nick decides to hunt down the criminals who framed him.
+After some close run-ins with the police, Ira, and her feisty maid Aurora De La Hoya, Glenda keeps anyone from knowing Nick was there.
+He later takes Glenda's car to go after the robbers but then reappears over her garage, and another confrontation ensues between Ira and Glenda.

+Ira soon discovers that his car was stolen by two men that Glenda was defending.
+Then Nick holds Glenda's car at gunpoint.

-Ira soon discovers Nick was telling the truth about the two men who forced him to rob the bank.
-About to have the governor of California coming to the house for dinner, Glenda must deal with court cases, her maid having foot surgery (which could ruin the party without the governor's favorite dish), and Chester getting drunk in the kitchen.
-The party takes a hilarious turn when Nick, coming back to turn himself in, ends up serving dinner to the governor, Ira, Glenda, and Fred.
-The dinner ultimately ends in a fistfight between a jealous Ira and Nick, during which Fred is knocked out.
+Ira' s assistant, Fred, soon discovers that Nick was telling the truth about the two men who forced him to rob the bank.
+Him and Glenda are about to have the governor of California over to their house for dinner.
+Glenda must deal with court cases; Aurora must have foot surgery, leaving her unavailable to cook the governor's favorite dish.
+Chester is drunk in the kitchen.
+Nick comes back to turn himself in and ends up serving dinner to the governor, Ira, Glenda, and Fred.
+The dinner ultimately ends in a fistfight between a jealous Ira and Nick, during which Nick is knocked out.

-Nick, Glenda, Ira, Aurora, the dogs and the robbers ultimately end up in the courtroom of Glenda's favorite Judge John Channing (Harold Gould).
+Nick, Glenda, Ira, Aurora, and the dogs ultimately end up in the courtroom of Judge John Channing.
 While the judge is overwhelmed by the happenings in the Parks household, the police bring in the bank robbers.
 They admit Nick's innocence in exchange for a reduced sentence after getting caught by Aurora and the dogs when they attempted to force her to rob a bank, just like they had done with Nick.

-After all is said and done, Nick is free, but he and Glenda still have unresolved feelings.
-She decides to stay with Ira and kisses Nick good-bye.
+After the case is closed, Nick and Glenda still have unresolved feelings.
+She decides to stay with Ira and kisses Nick goodbye.
 Some time later, Ira and Glenda decide to take a car trip to forget the recent events.
 They end up in an accident trying to avoid a cow on the road.
-Ira breaks his leg, so Glenda has to go for help.
-She ends up at the only place around: a cabin with all the lights on.
-Glenda pounds on the door begging for help.
-The door opens and she discovers the cabin is Nick's.
+Ira breaks his leg, so Glenda searches for help and finds a cabin with all the lights on.
+Glenda pounds on the door, and Nick answers.